harishkhant/module-core/README.md

 If you don't want to install via composer, you can use this way.

 - Download [the latest version here](https://github.com/harishkhant/module-core/archive/master.zip)
-- Extract `master.zip` file to `app/code/Reva/Core` ; You should create a folder path `app/code/Reva/Core` if not exist.
+- Extract `module-core-main.zip` file to `app/code/Reva/Core` ; You should create a folder path `app/code/Reva/Core` if not exist.
 - Go to Magento root folder and run upgrade command line to install `Reva_Core`:

 ```